-Once Tom realizes that his actions are creating upset in someone he loves, he weighs whether or not to modify his actions – is shaving a few hundred dollars off their tax debt worth the emotional pain these actions are causing his wife?
-Tom lets Sally know that it wasn’t his intention to make her nervous and, because he cares about her, he is willing to correct the income line on their tax return.
+Tom lets Sally know that it wasn’t his intention to make her nervous, and because he cares about her, he is willing to correct the income line on their tax return.

-Conveying I Statements may seem clinical and clunky initially, but, with practice, they can yield the positive result of a well-implemented play: Noticing our feelings allows us to assess them for appropriateness.
+Conveying I Statements may initially seem clinical and clunky, but, with practice, this communication habit can yield the positive result of a well-rehearsed play.
+Noticing our feelings also allows us to assess them for appropriateness (“am I over-reacting?”).
 Once vetted, sharing our feelings from an observational stance clears the communication of any accusation.
-Finally, inviting our teammates to comment on our feelings conveys the message that their thoughts matter to us, as well.
+Finally, inviting our teammate to comment on our feelings conveys the message that their thoughts matter to us, as well.

-Knowing the rules of the game when interacting with others increases the quality of the experiences and enhances the possibility of positive outcomes.
-Just as my mother taught me with words and my father with actions, the ability to effectively interact with others involves awareness and practice.
+Knowing the rules of the game when interacting with others increases our experiences’ quality and enhances the possibility of positive outcomes.
+Just as my mother taught me with words and my father with actions, the ability to effectively team with others comes with attentiveness and practice.

-Learning to keep disagreements in the present tense gives us the moments we need to solve our dilemmas.
-Staying on topic helps us get there more quickly, and focusing on behaviors not character keeps arguments away from being taken as personal attacks.
+Learning to keep disagreements in the present tense gives us the focus to solve our dilemmas.
+Staying on topic helps us get there more quickly.
+Centering on behaviors, not character keeps arguments away from being taken as personal attacks.

-The point of any discussion is to arrive at a mutually beneficial determination: Remembering to problem solve instead of promoting an agenda will go a long way in achieving this goal – learning to talk in “I Statements” is a sure-fire way to get there.
+The point of any discussion is to arrive at a mutually beneficial conclusion.
+Instead of promoting an agenda, problem-solving will go a long way toward achieving this goal.
+Conversing in “I Statements” is a sure-fire way to get there.

 Just as a skilled athlete must train to get into physical condition, communication fitness is also achieved by developing a good regimen and disciplined intention.